andreibenea/budd/README.md

 Follow the on-screen menu to:

 - Check your current balance
-- Make deposits
+- Add income
-- Withdraw funds
+- Add expenses
 - View transaction history
 - Categorize your spending